ShahZafrani/js-dfa/README.md

 # Theory of Computation Deterministic Finite Automata Implementation

 To run this project, use your favorite localhost solution (http-server npm package works well) and navigate to index.html in your browser.
+Or try it out at https://shahzain.io/labs/js-dfa/index.html

 This project implements the following DFA.
 ![zeroesThenOnes](https://raw.githubusercontent.com/ShahZafrani/js-dfa/master/images/zeroesThenOnesDFA.png?raw=true)